UPDATED NOVEMBER 2025

 Adapt or Die

-Okay, so that’s ominous, but the point is AI is here.
+Okay, so that’s ominous, but the point is, AI is here.
 No amount of fussing is going to change it.
-The answer is to figure out what that means for you as a writer.
+The answer is to figure out what that means for you as a writer or someone in the publishing world.
 AI is a fantastic tool for authors.
 It can help with research, editing, and marketing.
-Yes, it may change the marketplace, so you need to adapt.
-But I would argue that the need for authors to adapt is already in play with the changing of the younger generations’ reading habits.
+Yes, it will change the marketplace, so you need to adapt.
+But I would argue that the need for authors to adapt is already in play with the changing of reader habits.

 Tips for authors to adapt to a new AI world: